Erin stood in front of the cupboard and sighed. Loudly.

 “He didn’t want to tell you the truth!
-But he and I both know what happens to necromancers.
+But he and I both know what happens to [Necromancers].
 We—any mage possessing even a single level in the class—are all killed on sight in this part of the world!
 There’s no mercy for my kind here.
 The legacy of the Necromancer of Terandria, Az’kerash, lingers.
 Especially here, where his armies once sieged Liscor.”

 “Well—well too bad.”

 Erin’s mouth was on autopilot.
-Pisces tried to step around her back into the inn, but she blocked him, forcing him to the door.
+Pisces tried to step around her back into the kitchen, but she blocked him, forcing him to the door.

 “Even if you’re in danger, I’m in danger if I hide you.
 I’m not doing that.
 Run away.
 Just run away now.”

 “They will have patrols out around the city.
 They will scour the grasslands for me.
 Please, if you were to hide me, I would be sure to survive.”

 Erin pointed towards the door with one hand.
 He wavered, but made one last entreaty.

 “Please, I beg of you.
 Just one night.
 Just give me sanctuary, and I swear I will be gone upon the morrow.
 It is my death without your aid.
 Would you kill me?
 I ask you as a fellow Human.
 Please.”

 The knife in her hands wavered.
 Pisces seized the moment.
 He stepped forwards, hands outstretched beseechingly.